20 Non-Perishable Foods with a Long Shelf Life

 Cornstarch

-Provided that cornstarch is stored correctly—in a cool, dry place in a sealed container—and it doesn’t get wet and moldy, you won’t need to pick up another container until you run out.
-This powdery thickening agent, which is made from the starch in corn kernels, never expires or loses its potency.
-So feel free to keep it in your cabinet indefinitely for all your sauces, soups, stir-fries and pie fillings.
-If baking’s on your mind, find out if it’s safe to eat expired eggs.
+Provided that cornstarch is stored correctly—in a cool, dry place in a sealed container—and it doesn’t get wet and moldy, you won’t need to pick up another container of this non-perishable food until you run out.
+The powdery thickening agent, which is made from the starch in corn kernels, never expires or loses its potency.

 Matejay/Getty Images